Welcome to another article where I’m going to share with you the 11 best apps for real estate agents.

 Most importantly is the part that I discussed earlier, using TurboScan in combination with DocuSign.
 It truly makes our jobs as Realtors that much easier!

 Last, but not certainly not least in my list of the best apps for real estate agents is Zoom.
 I use Zoom all the time.
 I have real estate professionals all over the country that I work with.
 Having the Zoom app on your phone is extremely helpful because you can schedule meetings straight from your phone.

 I could share the screen of my phone with somebody if I needed to clarify or show something.
 It’s saved me a few times with clients.

 I’ve shared payment calculations, RPR data, and all sorts of things from my iPhone screen with clients using Zoom.

-These are my picks for the 11 Best Realtor Apps in 2020.
-I'd love to hear what apps you are liking and recommending to other agents.
+These are my picks for the 11 best apps for real estate agents to help with lead generation and finding potential buyers.
+I’d love to hear what apps you are liking and recommend to other agents.
 So make sure to leave a comment below and let me know.